• Skip to primary navigation

 See recipe card for quantities.

-In a medium mixing bowl, whisk together oil, mustard, salt, and pepper.
+Make the Vinaigrette: In a medium bowl, whisk together olive oil, lemon juice, mustard, salt, and pepper.

 Glass mixing bowl with vinaigrette ingredients and wire whisk.